samuele-bortolato/RL-project/README.md

 I also tested different architecture and features to make the neural networks more suited to deal with coordinates as inputs.
 For testing a simple low dimensional environment with sparse rewad has been created.

+For the complete details of the project see the [technical report](resources/report.pdf)

 Utilization of existing code or RL-libraries was not allowed and it's all written from scratch.